tcheeric/phoenixd-java/README.md

 ## Contributing
 Currently, only a minimal subset of the endpoints are implemented.
 If you would like to contribute to this project, please feel free to fork the repository and submit a pull request on the `develop` branch.
-To implement a new endppoint, you just need to create three classes
+To implement a new endppoint, you just need to create three classes:
 1. A request parameter class that extends `Request.Param` (in the `phoenixd-model` module)
 2. A response class that implements the `Response` interface (in the `phoenixd-model` module)
 3. The actual endpoint request sub-class (in the `phoenixd-rest` module)